Demonstration Experiments: Simulations

 \subsection{Power: Multi-Scale Alternative}

-Figure~\ref{fig:multiscale-power} displays power curves under the multi-scale alternative, where $\mu_g = \delta g$ and $\sigma_g^2 = g^3$.
+Figure~\ref{fig:multiscale-power} displays power curves under the multi-scale alternative, where $\mu_g = \delta g$ and $\sigma_g^2 = 2 g^3$.
 This design is challenging because the arm with the largest mean ($g = k$) has a lower signal-to-noise ratio than smaller arms.
 An algorithm that targets the highest mean will concentrate samples on a suboptimal arm for the purpose of our test.

-Across all three statistics, SN-UCB substantially outperforms uniform allocation and the other adaptive methods.
-At moderate effect sizes (e.g., $\delta = 0.4$), SN-UCB achieves power near 0.7 with the pooled statistic, compared to roughly 0.4 for uniform allocation and 0.5 for standard UCB.
+Across all three statistics, SN-UCB tends to outperform uniform allocation and the other adaptive methods.
+At small effect sizes (e.g., $\delta = 0.4$), SN-UCB achieves power near 0.75 with the pooled statistic, compared to roughly 0.26 for uniform allocation and 0.44 for standard UCB.
 The advantage of SN-UCB is that it directly targets the signal-to-noise ratio, which determines the drift of both the pooled and max statistics under the alternative.
-Standard UCB and Thompson sampling perform worse than SN-UCB in this setting because they instead target the arm with the highest mean.
-In the multi-scale design, this leads them to over sample the high-variance arms, reducing power.
+Standard UCB, UCB-V, and Thompson sampling perform worse than SN-UCB in this setting because they instead target the arm with the highest mean.
+In the multi-scale design, this leads them to oversample the high-variance arms, reducing power.

 The oracle provides an upper bound on achievable power.
 Recall that the oracle uses a simple $t$-test without correction for adaptive allocation, so the gap between SN-UCB and the oracle reflects both the cost of not knowing the optimal arm and the cost of robustness to strategic sampling.
-Despite these disadvantages, SN-UCB approaches the oracle as $\delta$ increases, consistent with the regret bound in Theorem~\ref{thm:sn-ucb-regret-bound}.
+Still, SN-UCB becomes competitive as $\delta$ increases, consistent with the regret bound in Theorem~\ref{thm:sn-ucb-regret-bound}.